 In the previous article, we went through on what kind of and how many layers of trust exist.
 It can differ for everybody as someone has less or more primary and secondary layers based on their personal preferences.
 Now we are ready to take the next step where we can see what mutual trust means between two players.
 To make it simple, I would use a common example of level doubles.

 Alicia found a partner to play doubles with, her name is Sarah.
 Sarah is an occasional partner from the same club, they have played sometimes before and this player is about the same age as you are.
 None of them thinks that the other is good nor bad.
 They are neutral.
-During today`s training match, there was some sensitive situation where Sarah expressed dominance which made Alicia feel relieved.
+During today`s training match, there was some sensitive situation where Sarah expressed dominance which made Alicia feel a bit frustrated but relieved.
 And also happened the other way round.
 Alicia felt lighter, the match felt easy and inspiring.
 This was the moment when they decide that they want to try it again together or at least they will store a nice memory of this match related to this player.
 Then the two girls start talking about things and discover that they have common interests and topics important to them.
-After some sparring and matches, they told the coach that they want to play with each other because they feel they are stronger together.
+After some sparring and matches, they told the coach that they want to play together because they feel stronger with the other.

 Let`s say Alicia is coming from a mentally balanced family.
-Let`s say Sarah isn`t.
-But both of them are open-minded as they love the game, wants to compete and eager to win.
+Let`s say Sarah isn`t. (means that their primary level is different) But both of them are open-minded as they love the game, wants to compete and eager to win.
 Their motivation can differ a lot at the beginning of their foundation and this is normal.
 Both of them has good trust in their partners` abilities but at the moment they have better trust in their own as in the other one.
 This is the case, trust has 2 sides.
 The trust Alicia has towards Sarah and the other way round.
 They are just realising that they no longer should only trust in their own abilities.
-This thing can create a ground-shifting experience and creates a loss of confidence and it is vital to building it up together.
-They need to transform their unity into another entity by talking through strength and vulnerability of theirs which is now the weakness or strength of their team.
+This thing can create a ground-shifting experience, creates a loss of confidence so it is vital to building it up together.
+They need to transform their unity into another entity by talking through strength and vulnerability of theirs which is now become the weakness or strength of their team.